kentcb/Genesis.Ensure/README.md

 > All Genesis.* projects are formalizations of small pieces of functionality I find myself copying from project to project.
 Some are small to the point of triviality, but are time-savers nonetheless.
 They have a particular focus on performance with respect to mobile development, but are certainly applicable outside this domain.

 **Genesis.Ensure** is a simple library for application authors (_not_ library authors) to facilitate asserting runtime expectations.
-It is delivered as a PCL targeting a wide range of platforms, including:
+It is delivered as a netstandard 1.0 binary.

-* .NET 4.5
-* Windows 8
-* Windows Store
-* Windows Phone 8
-* Xamarin iOS
-* Xamarin Android

 ## Why?